 Ceiling cracks are pretty common, and may be due to unsettled moisture damage, and overall deterioration over time.
+Typically, these cracks are pretty minor , and will not cause too much damage.
 However, sometimes even ceiling cracks can be due to foundation problems.
 More than likely, you need a professional to assess the ceilings cracks in your home.
 Please take a look at our video on ceiling cracks and let us find a solution for you!

 Wall cracks are a sign of a moving foundation.
 Additionally, the main causes of wall cracks are foundation settlement, bowing and leaning walls, and heaving or shifting movement.
 These causes can lead to more serious issues, so it is important that you reach out to a foundation specialist sooner than later.